The Last Podcast on the Left: Last Stream on the Left

-The Last Stream on the Left was a spin-off show hosted on the Adult Swim website.
+The Last Stream on the Left is a spin-off show originally hosted on the Adult Swim website.
 The episodes typically consist of commentary of a selection of videos found by the hosts.
-There are currently 8 seasons and a total of 145 episodes available on the Adult Swim website.
-The program was moved to the show's Patreon page after the closure of the Adult Swim streaming platform, with the video uploaded to their YouTube account after the live episode airs.
-The live stream show aired its final episode on February 18, 2022.
-The episode was uploaded the next day but subsequently removed by YouTube due to content.
-An edited version was uploaded March 8th, 2022.
+After 8 seasons on Adult Swim, the Adult Swim streaming platform stopped hosting original content late in 2020.
+The program moved to Twitch on December 22, 2020; but the first episode was 'very quickly removed' from the network and the account banned.
+Subsequently, the stream was hosted on the LPOTL Patreon page, with the video uploaded to their YouTube account after the live episode airs.
+The live stream show aired what was intended to be its final episode on February 18, 2022, but returned once again in February 2023.

 Soul Plumber

-Soul Plumber is a DC horror comic which includes adaptions of Last Podcast on the Left hosts Ben Kissel, Marcus Parks and Henry Zebrowski.
+Soul Plumber is a DC horror comic which includes adaptions of Last Podcast on the Left hosts Marcus Parks, Henry Zebrowski, and former host Ben Kissel.
 The hosts worked with artist John McCrea of DC Comics on the project.
 The plot follows Edgar Wiggins, a former seminary student who works at a gas station.
-Wiggin's left seminary school in disgrace but joins a group called the Soul Plumbers out of the desire to continue saving souls.
+Wiggins left seminary school in disgrace but joins a group called the Soul Plumbers out of the desire to continue saving souls.
 The comic is a six-issue series.

 Open Lines

-Open Lines is a live radio talk show available exclusively on Sirius XM's, Faction Talk.
+Open Lines was a live radio talk show available exclusively on Sirius XM's, Faction Talk.
 The show consists of listeners calling in to tell personal accounts on a previously established topic.
 Topics are usually related to themes covered in the podcast such as paranormal encounters, cryptozoology, and true crime.
-The weekly live show airs on Monday's at 7pm ET and listeners can participate by calling 855-355-4741.
+The weekly live show aired on Mondays at 7pm ET and listeners can participate by calling 855-355-4741.